UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-control-flow.md

 If you want to iterate over
 a set of values, when the order of iteration is important, and perform the same operation on each, a `for()` loop will do the job.
-We saw `for()` loops in the shell lessons earlier.
-This is the most flexible of looping operations, but therefore also the hardest to use correctly.
-Avoid using `for()` loops unless the order of iteration is important: i.e. the calculation at each iteration depends on the results of previous iterations.
+ This is the most flexible of looping operations, but therefore the hardest to use correctly.

 The basic structure of a `for()` loop is: